 Claim your payment

-Payments are made by electronic funds transfer directly into the nominated bank account within 25 working days of lodging the BTW claim, if approved.
-Alternatively, you can choose to offset your payment against any SRO liability, for example, payroll tax.
+If the claim is approved, payments are made by electronic funds transfer directly into the nominated bank account within 25 working days of lodging the claim.

 8 October 2021

 Victorian Homebuyer Fund announced

 17 August 2021